Curriculum Vitae

 Community Engaged Scholar of Clinically Based Teacher Education

-As a community engaged scholar, I have a passion for uniting schools and universities to empower teachers, improve PK-12 outcomes for students, and transform schools and Colleges of Education to advance equity in an increasingly diverse world.
+As a community engaged scholar, I have a passion for uniting schools and universities to empower teachers, improve PK-12 outcomes for students, and transform schools and Colleges of Education.
 Collaboration is a central feature and ethic of my community engaged scholarship.

 Kutztown University of Pennsylvania